VictorCorral/Buddy-iOS-SDK/README.md

         [alert show];
     }

-## Sample Apps
+### Sample Apps

 The Buddy Platform iOS SDK ships with a number of sample apps to get you started.
 These can be modified to fit your needs, or just used to guide you through the basics.
 The sample apps are located in the *Samples* directory.

-The Buddy SDK is installed into these Apps using Cocoapods.
+The Buddy SDK is installed into these Apps using CocoaPods.
 In a Terminal window, `cd` to the sample project root and type: `pod install`

-### BuddyStarter
+#### BuddyStarter

 Demonstrates simple login and logout.
 This app implements the authorizationNeedsUserLogin & connectivityChanged selectors on the App Delegate.

-### RegisterLogin
+#### RegisterLogin

 Demonstrates another way to implement user registration and login with Buddy.
 This app implements the authorizationNeedsUserLogin selector on the App Delegate.

-### Photo Gallery
+#### Photo Gallery

 This implements a simple Photo Gallery app where a user can add photos and give them captions and tags.
 This app is intended to be used in the iOS Simulator.

 Before running the app, verify that you have some photos in your gallery (on the simulator).
 If not, you can add some using Safari (search for some images, long-click on them and then save them).

-### PushChat
+#### PushChat

 This implements a simple chat app, using Buddy messaging and push notification APIs.

-## Contributing Back: Pull Requests
+### Contributing Back: Pull Requests

 We'd love to have your help making the Buddy SDK as good as it can be!

 To submit a change to the Buddy SDK please do the following:

-1) Create your own fork of the Buddy SDK
+1. Create your own fork of the Buddy SDK.

-2) Make the change to your fork
+2. Make the change to your fork.

-3) Before creating your pull request, please sync your repository to the current state of the parent repository: `git pull origin master`
+3. Before creating your pull request, please sync your repository to the current state of the parent repository: git pull origin master.

-4) Commit your changes, then [submit a pull request](https://help.github.com/articles/using-pull-requests) for just that commit
+4. Commit your changes, then [submit a pull request](https://help.github.com/articles/using-pull-requests) for just that commit.
 ## Questions or need help?

 This should have given you the basics of how to work with the Buddy iOS SDK.
-If you have further questions or are stuck, send an email to support@buddy.com.
+If you have further questions or are stuck, send an email to [support@buddy.com](mailto:support@buddy.com).